terralist/helm-charts/README.md

 # Goal

-This repo contains helm charts the terralist community developed to help deploy terralist on Kubernetes cluster.
+This repo contains helm charts the Terralist community developed to help deploy Terralist on Kubernetes cluster.

 It leverages the bjw-s [common-library chart](https://github.com/bjw-s-labs/helm-charts/tree/923ef40a39520979c98f354ea23963ee54f54433/charts/library/common) to make configuration as easy as possible.